 Names?
 Titles?
 Eras?

-Chinese emperors are remembered by different names.
-Or rather, titles.
-"Han Wudi" is a posthumous name.
-While "Tang Xuanzong" is a temple name.
-For the Qing Dynasty emperors, last on this list, they tend to be remembered by their era names.
+Chinese emperors are referred to in many ways.
+"Han Wudi" is a posthumous name, while "Tang Xuanzong" is a temple name.
+For Qing Dynasty emperors, the last ones on this list, they tend to be remembered by their era titles.
 Admittedly, this could be very confusing for those new to Chinese history.

 6. Song Taizhu (宋太主)